Scientific method: Predictions from the hypothesis

-Any useful hypothesis will enable predictions, by reasoning including deductive reasoning.
+James D. Watson, Francis Crick, and others hypothesized that DNA had a helical structure.
+This implied that DNA's X-ray diffraction pattern would be 'x shaped'.(McElheny 2004): June 1952 — Watson had succeeded in getting X-ray pictures of TMV showing a diffraction pattern consistent with the transform of a helix.
+This prediction followed from the work of Cochran, Crick and Vand (and independently by Stokes).
+The Cochran-Crick-Vand-Stokes theorem provided a mathematical explanation for the empirical observation that diffraction from helical structures produces x-shaped patterns.

+In their first paper, Watson and Crick also noted that the double helix structure they proposed provided a simple mechanism for DNA replication, writing, "It has not escaped our notice that the specific pairing we have postulated immediately suggests a possible copying mechanism for the genetic material".Any useful hypothesis will enable predictions, by reasoning including deductive reasoning.
 It might predict the outcome of an experiment in a laboratory setting or the observation of a phenomenon in nature.
 The prediction can also be statistical and deal only with probabilities.

 It is essential that the outcome of testing such a prediction be currently unknown.
 Only in this case does a successful outcome increase the probability that the hypothesis is true.
 If the outcome is already known, it is called a consequence and should have already been considered while formulating the hypothesis.

 If the predictions are not accessible by observation or experience, the hypothesis is not yet testable and so will remain to that extent unscientific in a strict sense.
 A new technology or theory might make the necessary experiments feasible.
 For example, while a hypothesis on the existence of other intelligent species may be convincing with scientifically based speculation, no known experiment can test this hypothesis.
 Therefore, science itself can have little to say about the possibility.
 In the future, a new technique may allow for an experimental test and the speculation would then become part of accepted science.